 YM 1510 – Introduction to Youth Ministry

-YM 2010 – Introduction to Urban Youth Ministry
+YM 2010 – Urban and Multi Ethnic Youth Ministry

 YM 2020 – Introduction to Camping Ministry